Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 You do not need to know every sound yet.
 For now, just notice the pattern.
 Korean letters do not usually float alone in normal words.
 They gather into blocks, and those blocks line up to make words.

-| Korean | What You’re Seeing | Reading Guide | Meaning | Why It Works |
+| Korean | What You Are Seeing | Reading Guide | Meaning / Use | Why It Works |

 |---|---|---|---|---|

-| λ | γ΄ + γ | na | I / me (informal) | This is also a real Korean word, but we’re using it here to practice the block structure. |
+| λ | γ΄ + γ | na | I / me (informal) | This is also a real Korean word, but we are using it here to practice the block structure. |

-| ν | γ + γ + γ΄ | han | Korean / one, depending on context | This block has a final consonant at the bottom. |
+| ν | γ + γ + γ΄ | han | Korean / one, depending on context — different words can share this sound | γ starts the block, γ sits to the right, and γ΄ closes the block at the bottom. |

-| κΈ | γ± + γ ‘ + γΉ | geul | writing / text | The vowel γ ‘ is not the English “oo.”
-We’ll cover this vowel properly in a later lesson. |
+| κΈ | γ± + γ ‘ + γΉ | geul | writing / text | Do not read 'eu' as the English 'you.'
+We will cover this vowel properly in a later lesson. |

 | νκΈ | ν + κΈ | Hangeul / Hangul | Korean writing system | Two blocks form one word. |